‘Attack On Titan’ Season 2 Gets English Dub, Toonami Confirms April 29

 — M@tsu (@matsuhiko0929) March 30, 2017

-The English translation of the apology (provided by Tumblr user Suniuz) reads:
+The English translation of the apology (provided by Tumblr user Suniuz) reads as follows.

 We are deeply sorry that we caused your inconvenience.

 Well they’re certainly making it up to AOT fans by releasing that very early English dub.
-Although, with only 12 episodes for Attack on Titan season 2, as confirmed by IGN, we’re left thinking: how long will we be waiting for season 3 after this?
+Although, with only 12 episodes for Attack on Titan Season 2, as confirmed by IGN, we’re left thinking: how long will we be waiting for Season 3 after this?

-Have you watched Attack on Titan season 2 yet or will you be holding out for the English dub?
+Have you watched Attack on Titan Season 2 yet, or will you be holding out for the English dub?

 Attack on Titan Season 2 Opening. pic.twitter.com/TaQc7s2atI